 An unexpected furnace breakdown is stressful enough without worrying about the bill.
 When a major repair isn't in the budget, it can feel overwhelming, but you have options.
 Don't let financial concerns keep you from getting the help you need to stay warm and safe.
 From payment plans to community assistance programs, there are several paths you can explore to manage the cost of an emergency repair.
 Let's walk through some practical steps you can take if you're facing a repair bill that you can't afford right away.

-Financing and Payment Plans
+Ask About Financing and Payment Plans

 Many HVAC companies understand that an emergency furnace repair is an unplanned expense.
 That’s why it’s always a good idea to ask about payment options before the work begins.
 Some companies offer flexible financing or payment plans, sometimes with low or no interest for a set period, which can make a large bill much more manageable.
 Don’t be shy about discussing your budget with your technician or the company’s office.
 A reputable company wants to find a solution that works for you.
 You can contact us directly to learn about the payment and financing options we have available for our customers.

-Assistance Programs and Rebates
+Look for Local Assistance Programs and Rebates

 You may be able to get help from government or local programs.
 The Low Income Home Energy Assistance Program (LIHEAP) is a federal program that helps eligible families with energy costs, which can include emergency furnace repairs.
 You can find information on Texas’s assistance program or get more information by calling 211.
 It’s also worth checking with your utility provider, as they sometimes offer rebates or assistance programs for energy-efficient repairs or replacements.
 These resources are there to help community members stay safe, so it’s always worth looking into whether you qualify for assistance.

-Using Your Home Warranty or Insurance
+Will Your Home Warranty or Insurance Cover It?

 If you have a home warranty, now is the time to pull out your policy.
 Many home warranties cover major systems like your furnace.
 If your repair is covered, you might only be responsible for a small service call fee, which can save you hundreds or even thousands of dollars.
 It’s also a good idea to check your homeowner's insurance policy.
 While standard wear and tear usually isn't covered, damage from a specific event like a storm or fire might be.
 Review your documents or call your provider to understand what your policy includes before you pay out of pocket.